ethyca/fides/README.md

 ## :rocket: Quick Start

-If you're looking for a more detailed introduction to Fides, we recommend following [our tutorial here](https://github.com/ethyca/fides/blob/main/docs/fides/docs/tutorial.md).
+If you're looking for a more detailed introduction to Fides, we recommend following [our tutorial here](https://ethyca.github.io/fides/tutorial/).
 But for a quick demo you can tinker with, follow these 5 easy steps:

-1. First, follow the [Getting Started with Docker](https://github.com/ethyca/fides/blob/main/docs/fides/docs/getting_started/docker.md) guide until you're able to run `fidesctl ping` successfully
+1. First, follow the [Getting Started with Fidesctl in Docker](https://ethyca.github.io/fides/getting_started/docker/) guide until you're able to run `fidesctl ping` successfully
     ```bash
     root@fa175a43c077:/fides/fidesctl# fidesctl ping
     Pinging http://fidesctl:8080...